No rest for the wicked

-In nature one finds the good (beneficial organisms), the bad (destructive pests) and the ugly, which includes beneficial and destructive pests.
-Beneficial insects and wildlife work hand in hand.
+In nature you find the good (beneficial organisms), the bad (destructive pests) and the ugly, which includes beneficial and destructive pests.
+Beneficial insects and other wildlife often work hand in hand.

 But not all ladybirds are good, and this is where it can get confusing.
 The potato ladybird can be mistaken for the beneficial ladybird that feeds on aphids.
-This non-beneficial ladybird feeds on leaves and is particularly fond of tomatoes as well as spinach.
+This non-beneficial ladybird feeds on leaves and is particularly fond of tomatoes, as well as spinach.
 The potato ladybird can be easily controlled with Ludwig’s Insect Spray+, which is ideal for use on all edible crops to kill most insects (including aphids) on contact.
-You can spray today, harvest tomorrow!
+Spray today, harvest tomorrow!

-One of the safest sprays to use is Kirchhoff’s Ludwig’s Copper Count-N Fungicide Solution that helps to treat plant diseases, fungi and bacterial infections.
-Copper is a general biocide that is effective for fungicide-bactericide treatments.
-Copper particles gradually disintegrate releasing copper ions.
-Kirchhoff’s Ludwig’s Copper Count-N Fungicide Solution is harmless to bees, birds, beneficial insects, wildlife and pets, and has low toxicity to fish and very low toxicity to humans).
+One of the safest sprays to use is Kirchhoff’s Ludwig’s Copper Count-N Fungicide Solution, which helps to treat plant diseases, fungi, and bacterial infections.
+Copper is a general biocide that is effective for fungicide/bactericide treatments.
+Copper particles gradually disintegrate, releasing copper ions.
+Kirchhoff’s Ludwig’s Copper Count-N Fungicide Solution is harmless to bees, birds, beneficial insects, wildlife, and pets (low toxicity to fish and very low toxicity to humans).
 It is suitable for use on plants such as roses, flowers, herbs, and vegetables.

 Safety of pesticides

-Have a wonderful pest-free summer and remember to safeguard wildlife in your garden.
-Make sure you select the right pesticide to solve destructive pest problems with no or minimum impact on your health or natural wildlife.
+Have a wonderful pest-free season and remember to safeguard wildlife in your garden.
+Make sure you select the right pesticide to solve destructive pest problems with minimal or no impact on your health or natural wildlife.